Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGridV2/README.md

-# Azure.Messaging.EventGrid.Namespaces client library for .NET
+# Azure Event Grid client library for .NET

 Azure.Messaging.EventGrid.Namespaces is a managed service that helps developers get secret simply and securely.